ltfschoen/dog-project/README.md

 ## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](#rubric).
+Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](#rubric) found [here](https://review.udacity.com/#!/rubrics/810/view).
 Review this rubric thoroughly, and self-evaluate your project before submission.
 All criteria found in the rubric must meet specifications for you to pass.

 ## Project Submission